How Customer-Led Experiences Drive Business Growth

 And Starwood Hotels & Resorts, with intense analysis of its weary business travelers, uses its obsession to create experiences customers didn’t even know they wanted, such as Keyless Entry to streamline getting to the hotel and entering the room

 Creating breakthrough experience starts with customer.
-Companies that are truly customer obsessed put peoples’ needs and aspirations ahead of technology, business operations and other processes.
+Companies that are truly customer-obsessed put peoples’ needs and aspirations ahead of technology, business operations and other processes.
 This is not about just conducting customer research–it’s about allowing people to co-create and join in the development cycle.
 Customers are the independent variable that comes first.
 Everything else comes later.
-As obvious a point as it may seem, CX is about customers and if you do not understand customers deeply it is hard to be successful.
+As obvious a point as it may seem, customer experience is about customers and if you do not understand customers deeply it is hard to achieve successful growth.

 Companies need to stay focused on essential objectives, prioritizing investments that add the most value.
 It’s important to understand what part of the experience truly matters to customers and then align that to feasibility and operational efficiencies.